MicrosoftDocs/azure-devops-docs/docs/extend/publish/command-line.md

 ms.technology: vsts-sub-extend
 ms.service: vsts-extend
 title: Publishing and Packaging an Extension from the Command Line | Extensions for Visual Studio Team Services
-description: How to package and publish your Visual Studio Team Services Extension from the command line. ms.assetid: 7adcb1a2-1894-4751-8bed-7c04d084b5cf ms.manager: douge ms.author: elbatk
+description: How to package and publish your VSTS Extension from the command line. ms.assetid: 7adcb1a2-1894-4751-8bed-7c04d084b5cf ms.manager: douge ms.author: elbatk